 Since 1989, fire science has changed drastically and new techniques and methods of investigations have been discovered.
 In 2011, an Arson Review Panel, led by John Lentini, a prominent scientific fire analyst, reviewed the evidence, reports, and expert testimony in Parks’s case.
 Lentini and the panel concluded the fire in Parks’s home was not arson.
 They found the forensic evidence used during the original investigation was invalid and that the fire investigators who analyzed the case in 1989 simply did not have a proper understanding of the behavior of fire.

 The Panel’s report documents how the theories of police investigators – that the fire had multiple origins, one in the children’s bedroom and one in the living room – is incorrect.
 The fire spread from a single origin in the living room, and “jumped” into the children’s bedroom; because the house achieved flashover, it only appeared to the untrained eye that there were two points of origin for the fire.

-The Panel also looked at the fire patterns on the closet door, where one of the children was found.
-Contrary to the conclusions of the police investigators, the Panel determined the door was not closed at the time of the fire, and was not locked.
+The Panel also considered the fire patterns near the closet door where one of the children was found.
+Contrary to the conclusions of the police investigators, the Panel determined there was no reliable evidence that something was barricading the door.
 Rather, the child likely took refuge from the fire in the closet.
 Ultimately, the Panel concluded that, by modern standards, none of the allegedly incriminating evidence against Parks would withstand scrutiny today.
 The investigators and jury were misled by bad science, or no science at all.